On this page, you will find important information regarding my following policies:

 Buying an instrument from GuitarsJapan.com is very easy and safe because...

-Also, we have owned over 3,500 vintage and new Japanese guitars and have closely inspected and learned from each one, noting each one's
+accurate information to the often misinformed buyer community is a priority.
+We have owned over 3,500 vintage and new Japanese guitars and have closely

-virtues and limitations.
-We strive to match the right guitar with the right person, not just make a sale.
-It's important to us to send inspired musicians
+inspected and learned from each one, noting each one's virtues and limitations.
+We strive to match the right guitar with the right musician.
+It's important to us

-out into the world.
-We are passionate about our instruments and determined to show you why we hold these guitars in such high regards.
+to send inspired musicians out into the world.
+We are passionate about our instruments and determined to show you why we hold these guitars in such high

 2) We pack all guitars personally by hand, using professional packing materials and boxes.
 We also fully insure each instrument during shipment